Becoming a firefighter: 10 must-do things

 Being a firefighter is not easy and neither is the process of becoming a firefighter.
 Competition is fierce and the hiring process can be very grueling and challenging, something many people do not endure or succeed at.
-More than 70% give up the pursuit of becoming a firefighter and move on to other career choices.
+More than 70 percent give up the pursuit of becoming a firefighter and move on to other career choices.

-In no specific order, here are 10 must-do things every firefighter candidate should be doing to increase their odds of getting hired:
+In no specific order, here are 10 must-do things every firefighter candidate should be doing to increase their odds of getting hired.

-1. Become an Emergency Medical Technician (EMT)
+1. Become an Emergency Medical Technician

-Many departments are looking for licensed paramedics; however, before you can usually apply to paramedic school, you must first successfully pass EMT training.
-Work experience as an EMT on a 9-1-1 ambulance is also extremely beneficial, and often required for many paramedic programs.
-If you have decided on this career path, get yourself enrolled in an EMT class and consider paramedic school only if you have a genuine interest in EMS and want to work as a paramedic.
+Many departments are looking for licensed paramedics.
+However, before you can usually apply to paramedic school, you must first successfully pass EMT training.
+Work experience as an EMT on a 911 ambulance is also extremely beneficial, and is often required for many paramedic programs.
+If you have decided on this career path, get enrolled in an EMT class and consider paramedic school only if you have a genuine interest in EMS and want to work as a paramedic.
 Do not do it to simply increase your opportunities in the fire service.

 2. Volunteer your time

 There are many great opportunities out there, so seek them out and find something that interests you.
 The American Red Cross is always looking for volunteers, and CPR instructors.
-Burn camps are also a great place to volunteer and start networking with fire service professionals, but also consider homeless shelters, habitat for humanity, big brother programs and other great opportunities where you can make an impact on your community.
+Burn camps are also a great place to volunteer and start networking with fire service professionals, but also consider homeless shelters, Habitat for Humanity, Big Brother Big Sister and other great opportunities where you can make an impact on your community.
 This is what the fire service is all about and these are the kinds of people we are looking to join our team and represent our departments and profession.

-3. Take fire technology classes at a local community college
+3. Take fire technology classes

 Invest in your future before you get the job because most fire academies fire departments put recruits through at the beginning of their employment only scratch the surface on a number of critical areas.
-For example, our department recruit academy only provides 3 hours of building construction, and 5 hours of fire behavior; 2 of the most important subjects a firefighter needs to know.
+For example, our department recruit academy only provides three hours of building construction, and five hours of fire behavior — two of the most important subjects a firefighter needs to know.

 4. Maintain a clean background and lifestyle

-Having a track record of problems (vehicle accidents, traffic tickets, arrests, domestic violence, anger management issues, etc.) will only make it harder for you to stand out in a positive way when compared to your competition.
+Having a track record of problems (vehicle accidents, traffic tickets, arrests, domestic violence, anger management issues, etc.) will only make it harder for you to stand out in a positive way when compared with your competition.
 You can't change the past, but you can start making some changes that will affect your future.

-5. Understand ALL of the phases of the firefighter hiring process
+5. Understand all of the phases of the firefighter hiring process